Country Guides

 • You are a married heterosexual couple

-• Budget is a significant factor
+• Budget is a significant factor and you accept the associated risks

-• You value an established legal framework
+• You value an established legal framework (20+ years)

-Ukraine may NOT be right if:
+Ukraine is NOT right if:

-• You are a same-sex couple or single parent
+• You are a same-sex couple or single parent (not legally permitted)

-• You prefer English-speaking countries
+• You prefer English-speaking countries or minimal travel complexity

 Next Steps